stingram/CV_Facial_Keypoint_Detection/README.md

 ## Network Architecture

 ### Description
 I started with a series of Convolution, activation, maxpooling layers followed by fully connected layers.
-I did add more another convolutional layer as well as dropout to help avoid overfitting.
+I did added more convolutional layers as well as dropout to help avoid overfitting.
 For the loss function I chose Mean Square Error because the network is predicting a continuous set of values, as opposed to distinct categories.
 For the optimizer I chose Adam because it uses an adaptive learning rate.
 The detailed model description is below.

 ### Model
 ```